 Wildlife SOS leads efforts to protect endangered wild elephant populations in India, as well as rescue, treat and care for elephants exploited and abused for tourism and “begging”.
 We work closely with the Forest Department and other agencies to help enforce wildlife protection, anti-poaching and anti-trafficking laws.

-Wildlife SOS cares for 30 elephants at several sanctuaries which include India’s first elephant hospital specially equipped to care for elephants needing check-ups, special treatment for chronic injuries and emergency care.
+Wildlife SOS cares for 30 elephants at several sanctuaries which include the treatment unit at ECCC specially equipped to care for elephants needing check-ups, special treatment for chronic injuries and emergency care.
 We also have a dedicated elephant ambulance, rescue teams and a network of informants and undercover staff.Read More

 Wildlife SOS leads conservation and rescue efforts for vulnerable sloth bears, Asiatic black bears, brown bears, and moon bears.
 We are best known for our efforts to eliminate the “dancing bear” trade in India, rescuing the last captive sloth bear from this abusive practice in 2009.